markd2/Borkle/README.md

 Pain points during work:

+* Paste text with nothing selected makes a new bubble at last click location. "here, I want a bubble. cmd-V"
 * Easily add barriers to the right of everything
 * Resize bubble while typing
 * Find ("wait, what were the kind of mushrooms we found?")